 UNHCR helps refugees and asylum-seekers to support themselves and their families by offering them training and assisting them in finding a market for their skills and goods.
-Work in this area is guided by several core principles, mainly protection, diversity, equity, access and sustainability.
 UNHCR also works to promote economic inclusion of those forced to flee their homes by advocating for their right to work and building their livelihoods through market-oriented programs.
+In 2023, UNHCR provided livelihoods support to 5,842 people.
+This support included guidance on the Egyptian labour market and matching employers with potential employees while ensuring minimum standards are met.
+In total, with the support provided, 477 individuals found a job after taking part in UNHCR programmes in 2023.
+Moreover, UNHCR supported 407 entrepreneurs with cash grants and mentoring to establish businesses.
+All these efforts helped refugees to navigate a challenging labour market which is characterized by a significant informal sector and chronic unemployment.